apache/phoenix-site/site/source/src/site/markdown/tuning.md

 # Configuration and Tuning

 Phoenix provides many different knobs and dials to configure and tune the system to run more optimally on your cluster.
-The configuration is done through a series of Phoenix-specific properties specified for the most part in your client-side <code>hbase-site.xml</code> file.
-In addition to these properties, there are of course all the <a href="http://hbase.apache.org/book/config.files.html" target="_blank">HBase configuration</a> properties with the most important ones documented <a href="http://hbase.apache.org/book/important_configurations.html" target="_blank">here</a>.
-This blog will focus on the Phoenix-specific properties and touch on some important considerations to maximize Phoenix and HBase performance.<br />
+The configuration is done through a series of Phoenix-specific properties specified both on client and server-side <code>hbase-site.xml</code> files.
+In addition to these properties, there are of course all the <a href="http://hbase.apache.org/book/config.files.html" target="_blank">HBase configuration</a> properties with the most important ones documented <a href="http://hbase.apache.org/book/important_configurations.html" target="_blank">here</a>.<br/>
 <br />
 The table below outlines the full set of Phoenix-specific configuration properties and their defaults.
 Of these, we'll talk in depth about some of the most important ones below.<br />
 <br />